Lossless Vocabulary Reduction for Auto-Regressive Language Models: Abstract

 \section{Abstract}

 Tokenization---the process of decomposing a given text into a sequence of subwords called {\it tokens}---is one of the key components in the development of language models.
 Particularly, auto-regressive language models generate texts token by token, i.e., by predicting the next-token distribution given the previous ones, and thus tokenization directly affects their efficiency in text generation.
 Since each language model has their own vocabulary as a set of possible tokens, they struggle to cooperate with each other at the level of next-token distributions such as model ensemble.
 In this paper, we establish a theoretical framework of lossless vocabulary reduction, which efficiently converts a given auto-regressive language model into the one with an arbitrarily small vocabulary without any loss in accuracy.
-As an application, we demonstrate that language models with different tokenization can cooperate with each other efficiently through their maximal common vocabulary.
+This framework allows language models with different tokenization to cooperate with each other efficiently by reduction to their maximal common vocabulary.
+Specifically, we empirically demonstrate its applicability to model ensemble with different tokenization.